-In addition, this document specifies time frames for which the frame of reference is IETF meetings.
+The time frames specified here use IETF meetings as a frame of reference.
 The time frames assume that the IETF meets at least once per year with that meeting occurring during the North American Spring time, i.e., the IETF meets at least on or about March of each year.